 Walking is a vital part of our everyday lives, and we are all pedestrians at some point.
 It is the cleanest, greenest and most accessible form of exercise – and yet pedestrians (followed by cyclists) currently bear the brunt of road casualties.

-Pedestrians make up a quarter of deaths in road incidents, and almost a quarter (23%) of pedestrian deaths occur at, or within 50m of a crossing.
+In 2020, pedestrians in England made up almost a quarter (24%) of deaths in road collisions, and almost a fifth (19%) of pedestrian deaths occured at or within 50m of a crossing.